streamdata-gallery-organizations/aws-cloudwatch/_listings/aws-cloudwatch/actionputmetricdata--openapi.md

         type: string
       - in: query
         name: OKActions.member.N
-        description: "The actions to execute when this alarm transitions to an OK state\t\t\tfrom any other state"
+        description: The actions to execute when this alarm transitions to an OK statefrom any other state
         type: string
       - in: query
         name: Period